japila-books/spark-sql-internals/docs/spark-sql-SQLListener.md

 If there are no other running jobs (registered in <<SQLExecutionUIData, SQLExecutionUIData>>), the query execution is removed from the `activeExecutions` internal registry and moved to either `completedExecutions` or `failedExecutions` registry.

-This is when `SQLListener` checks the number of `SQLExecutionUIData` entires in either registry -- `failedExecutions` or `completedExecutions` -- and removes the excess of the old entries beyond link:spark-sql-properties.adoc#spark.sql.ui.retainedExecutions[spark.sql.ui.retainedExecutions] Spark property.
+This is when `SQLListener` checks the number of `SQLExecutionUIData` entires in either registry -- `failedExecutions` or `completedExecutions` -- and removes the excess of the old entries beyond spark-sql-properties.md#spark.sql.ui.retainedExecutions[spark.sql.ui.retainedExecutions] Spark property.

 ==== [[SparkListenerDriverAccumUpdates]] `SparkListenerDriverAccumUpdates` Event